ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 7. If the access request has not yet been authorized by the RO in (6), the AS responds to the client instance to [continue the request](#response-continue) at a future time through additional polling.
+Note that this response is not an error message, since no error has yet occurred.
 This response can include refreshed credentials as well as information regarding how long the client instance should wait before calling again.
 The client instance replaces its stored continuation information from the previous response (2).